krhuang/SmoothGeneration/README.md

 <p>For your convenience, plantri output and Balletti's database have been included inside the plantri_output folder and the file SmoothPolytopesDB.txt, respectively.</p>

-<p>All that remains is to run the Smooth Generation, and then prune the list for isomorphic copies and polytopes with too many lattice points, via the included Pruning Jupyter Notebook.</p>
+<p>All that remains is to run SmoothGeneration, and then prune the list for isomorphic copies and polytopes with too many lattice points, via the included Pruning Jupyter Notebook.</p>

 <p>If you wish to rerun the computation with smaller or larger numbers you will have to take care to increase the database of smooth polygons, have the needed plantri files, and modify various global variables in the programs.</p>